Skip to main content

 With session IDs

-When session_ids is provided, Cognee runs up to five stages:
+When session_ids is provided, Cognee can run these stages:

 1. Apply feedback weights